-As a Medi-Cal or SCFHP DualConnect health care provider, you may:
+As an SCFHP Medi-Cal and/or SCFHP DualConnect health care provider, you may:

-Tell your patients the name of the health plan or plans with which you are affiliated.

-- Actively encourage your patients to seek out and receive information and enrollment material that will help them select a health care plan for themselves and/or their family. - Provide patients with the phone number of the outreach and enrollment or Customer Service departments of the plan(s) with which you are affiliated. - Distribute SCFHP material to beneficiaries that has been reviewed and, approved by SCFHP. - Provide patients with the toll-free phone number of Health Care Options (HCO), the DHCS enrollment contractor (1-800-430-4263) and inform patients of locations and times when they may receive information from HCO about selecting a health plan or provider.
+- Tell your patients the name of the health plan or plans with which you are affiliated. - Actively encourage your patients to seek out and receive information and enrollment materials that help them select a health care plan for themselves and/or their family. - Provide patients with the phone number of the outreach and enrollment or Customer Service departments of the plan(s) with which you are affiliated. - Distribute SCFHP materials to beneficiaries that have already been reviewed and approved by SCFHP. - Provide patients with the toll-free phone number of Health Care Options (HCO), the DHCS enrollment contractor (1-800-430-4263) and inform patients of locations and times when they may receive information from HCO about selecting a health plan or provider.
 This number is specifically for beneficiary questions.
 HCO provides enrollment and disenrollment information and activities, presentations, and problem resolution functions.